dheepakg/dheepakg.github.io/_posts/2020-09-06-Weekly-Update-2.md

 | India  |  4.13M| 2,989 | 70.80K | 51 | 3.20M |

 Source: As of Sep 6. [ncov2019 live](https://ncov2019.live/data)

 The takeaway has one good news, number of _recovery has increased_.
-But, rest all the indicators are getting worse.
+But, rest all the indicators are getting worse relative to [previous week](https://dheepakg.github.io/weekly-update/2020/08/30/Weekly-Update-1.html#COVID-updates).

 ##### Vaccine  Tracker